kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 and I am the only one who deployed it.

 But is that all for my deployment process for Elixir/Phoenix release?
-Of course not!
-The next one I would share in the future  would be deploying our release using Blue Green Deployment strategy with `nginx`.
-So do stay tuned!
+Of course not! ~~The next one I would share in the future  would be deploying our release using Blue Green Deployment strategy with `nginx`.
+So do stay tuned!~~

+_Update (15 May 2021): I have finally completed my writing on deploying Elixir/Phoenix release using Blue Green Deployment with Nginx.
+If you are interested, continue to [read it here]({{< ref "blue-green-deployment.md" >}})._

 [1]: https://askubuntu.com/questions/25347/what-command-do-i-need-to-unzip-extract-a-tar-gz-file
 [2]: https://erlang.org/doc/reference_manual/distributed.html